Tzirrit/ffmpeg-wrapper/README.md

 ffmpeg-wrapper
 ==============
-Prototype for a grapical user interface which allows converting video files to mono .wav files.
+Prototype for a graphical user interface which allows converting video files to mono .wav files via ffmpeg.

 - Easy to use GUI
 - Browse for source video file (or paste in filename)